Ishq (2012 film): Critical response

 The film received positive response from both fans and critics and became huge success in Nithiin's career.
 The film completed 50 days as per 13 April 2012, and 100 days in 11 centres all over Andhra as per 2 June 2012.
 123Telugu.com and some other film media sites praises Ishq movie for achieving a rare feat.
 Nitin also tweeted that 'ishq' is the only movie ran in 7 direct centres without deficit this year as it has a very short range of release.

 Accolades

 Remakes

-A Bangladeshi remake of this film titled Love Station starring Bappy Chowdhury and Misty Jannat was released on 5 September 2014 & remade into Bengali as Aashiqui starring Ankush Hazra and Nusrat Faria Mazhar in 2015.
-The film was also remade in Tamil as Uyire Uyire (2015).
-It was remade into Odia as Akhire Akhire starring Babushan, Jhillik and Siddhanta Mahapatra.The film was later dubbed into Malayalam as Aye Priya.
+A Bangladeshi remake of this film titled Love Station starring Bappy Chowdhury and Misty Jannat was released on 5 September 2014.
+It was remade in Bengali as Aashiqui starring Ankush Hazra and Nusrat Faria Mazhar in 2015, in Tamil as Uyire Uyire (2015), in Odia as Akhire Akhire starring Babushan, Jhillik and Siddhanta Mahapatra.
+The film was later dubbed into Malayalam as Aye Priya.